rtulke/AirJack/README.md

 2. Allow you to select a target network
 3. Capture a handshake
 4. Provide options for cracking the handshake

+**Note:** The `./airjack` launcher automatically selects the correct Python version for your system, especially important on macOS 15+.

 ### Command Line Options